Haivision/srt/docs/apps/srt-live-transmit.md

 accepts new connections.

-- **rendezvous**: A one-to-one only connection where both parties are equivalent and both connect to one another simultaneously.
-Whoever happened to start first (or succeeded to punch through the firewall) is meant to have initiated the connection.
+- **rendezvous**: A one-to-one only connection where both parties are equivalent and both attempt to initiate a connection simultaneously.
+Whichever party happens to start first (or succeeds in punching through the firewall first) is considered to have initiated the connection.

 This mode can be specified explicitly using the **mode** parameter.
-When it's not specified, then it is "deduced" basing on the *host* part in the URI and the presence of the **adapter** parameter:
+When it's not specified, then it is derived based on the *host* part in the URI and the presence of the **adapter** parameter:

 * Listener mode: if you leave the *host* part empty (**adapter** may be specified):